 Research decodes how social ostracism affects humans

-In order to restore basic psychological needs, such as, belonging, self-esteem, control over one’s environment, having a meaningful existence, people can engage in a variety of behaviours.
-Some of them are not positive.sex and relationships Updated: Feb 25, 2019 18:55 IST
+According to Andy Hales, a postdoctoral researcher in social psychology from the University of Virginia, human motivation is to maintain four basic psychological needs: belonging, self-esteem, control over one’s environment, having a meaningful existence.sex and relationships Updated: Feb 26, 2019 11:45 IST

 Being socially ostracised inspires feelings of anger, sadness and revenge in humans, some of whom even express interest in joining gangs after being left out, finds a research.
 According to Andy Hales, a postdoctoral researcher in social psychology from the University of Virginia, human motivation is to maintain four basic psychological needs: belonging, self-esteem, control over one’s environment, having a meaningful existence.